vele616/monorepo/packages/jobboard/website/content/jobs/platform-engineer-urbantz-zJSmL.md

 url: "https://urbantz.breezy.hr/p/13374950456a-platform-engineer"
 applyUrl: "https://urbantz.breezy.hr/p/13374950456a-platform-engineer/apply"
 timestamp: 1619481600000
-hashtags: "#operations,#css,#javascript,#reactjs,#angular,#python,#golang,#terraform,#cordova,#kubernetes"
+hashtags: "#javascript,#terraform,#operations,#css,#reactjs,#angular,#python,#golang,#cordova,#kubernetes"
 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/urbantz"
 companyWebsite: "https://urbantz.com/"
-summary: "If you have have proven experiences with Infrastructure as Code tools, Urbantz has a job opening for a platform engineer"
+summary: "If you have an extended software development experience, including building/scaling large throughput systems, building & operating a web platform, ideally a SaaS product using cloud technologies, Urbantz has a job opening for a Platform Engineer"
 summaryBackup: "Urbantz is looking for a platform engineer that has experience in: #operations, #css, #javascript."
-featured: 20
+featured: 8
 ---

 Do you like to work to have a positive impact?Become our new Platform Engineer!